 MEISTER ECKHART DIVINITY SCHOOL ACCREDITATION

-Our Divinity School is accredited by the Church and a ministry of the for the purpose of theological education as well as the training of clergy.
+This Divinity School is accredited as a ministry of the Orthodox Church for the purpose of theological/spiritual education as well as the training of clergy.
 Prior to enrollment, students should not assume that credits will be accepted by secular and other private schools, colleges, businesses or governmental agencies.
 It is the responsibility of each student to check with school districts, businesses and other institutions in order to determine whether our credits will be accepted.

-In order to maintain authentic and uncompromising integrity in teaching and training clergy, as guaranteed in the constitutional right of separation of Church and State, we are not seeking secular, governmental recognition and reject interference of such.
-The degrees earned at our Divinity School are not academic, like University degrees, but Church credentials that are useful in general and may be required for ordination.
+In order to maintain authentic and uncompromising integrity in teaching and training clergy, as guaranteed in the constitutional right of separation of Church and State, the church does not seek secular, governmental recognition and rejects interference of such.
+The degrees earned at our Divinity School are not academic university degrees, but church credentials that are useful in general and are usually required for ordination.

 The United States Department of Education (USDE) does recognize that "a number of post-secondary educational institutions and programs that elect not to seek accreditation ... may provide a quality post-secondary education" (see statement on the USDE website).

 Meister Eckhart Divinity School credits have been accepted at many traditional institutions.
 It remains the prerogative of admission or evaluating officials at each institution of higher learning, business and agency (on a case-by-case basis) to decide whether they will accept credits.

 www.ed.gov - United States Department of Education.
 The mission of the U.S. Department of Education is to ensure equal access to education and to promote educational excellence for all Americans.